Self-Attention Decomposition For Training Free Diffusion Editing: Experiments and Results

-We highlight key qualitative properties of our weight-space eigenanalysis in Fig.~\ref{fig:figure1}: \textbf{Linearity:} We exploit locally linear subspaces in the attention latents, so that linear shifts in latents produce proportionally scaled semantic changes, unlike prior methods that rely on nonlinear subspaces for editing \cite{wang2023riemannian,kwon2023diffusion} (Fig.~\ref{fig:figure1}, row 1).
+\textbf{Linearity:} We exploit locally linear subspaces in the attention latents, so that linear shifts in latents produce proportionally scaled semantic changes, unlike prior methods that rely on nonlinear subspaces for editing \cite{park2023understanding,kwon2023diffusion} (Fig.~\ref{fig:figure1}, row 1).

-\textbf{Diverse editing directions:} Our analysis shows that the discovered eigenvectors capture a spectrum of editing directions in the latent space.
+\textbf{Diverse Editing Directions:} Our analysis shows that the discovered eigenvectors capture a spectrum of editing directions in the latent space.
 The leading eigenvectors correspond to global semantic attributes like age and gender, while subsequent directions progressively focus on finer, localized regions of the face.(Fig.~\ref{fig:figure1}, row.~2).

-Figure~\ref{fig:sota} shows qualitative comparisons with benchmarks, demonstrating that our approach can edit diverse facial attributes while faithfully preserving the unedited regions compared to the baselines.
+Figure~\ref{fig:sota} shows qualitative comparisons with benchmarks, demonstrating that our method edits diverse facial attributes while better preserving unedited regions than the baselines.